How to assemble and easy DIY book cover…

 Here’s the deal.
 This DIY book cover project is easier than sin.
 And from what I hear, sin is pretty easy.
 In all fairness, a typical DIY book cover is NOT a hard project, right?
-You probably learned to cover a book in junior high or high school…you’d whip out your paper grocery bag, and a couple minutes later, it was done.

 *This post contains affiliate links.
 Please read our full disclosure policy HERE.*